LikeLion-DSProjectTeam/Team_1/README.md

 Used Kaggle Dataset: [Bank Chustomer Churn](https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn/data)

 ## Problem Statement
-The objective of this project is to predict whether a customer will leave the bank based on historical data.
-Understanding the predictors of customer churn can help the bank in designing effective retention programs and improving customer satisfaction.
+The objective of this project is to utilize reinforcement learning to develop a predictive model that identifies optimal strategies for retaining customers who are at risk of leaving the bank.
+By leveraging historical data and understanding the factors influencing customer churn, the bank can implement targeted retention programs and enhance overall customer satisfaction.

 - Expected Outcomes
-  - We expect to identify key factors contributing to customer churn
-  - We will develop a predictive model that accurately classifies customers at risk of churning
+  - We will develop a reinforcement learning model that learns optimal actions to take in order to reduce customer churn rates effectively.
-  - We will enhance skills in data analysis, machine learning, and problem-solving within a bank industry context

 ## Data Description
 1. CreditScore(`int`) — Customer credit score